vadlamudiramu/ardia-health-labs-materials/docs/outreach/clinic_pitch_materials.md

 **For primary care practices struggling with chronic disease management:**

-"Unlike EHR-based AI tools that generate hundreds of alerts you'll learn to ignore, ArdiA's Clinical Intelligence Engine analyzes patterns across symptoms, environment, patient history, and device data to deliver specific, actionable solutions with clinical reasoning.
+"Unlike EHR-based AI tools that generate hundreds of alerts you'll learn to ignore, Ardia's Clinical Intelligence Engine analyzes patterns across symptoms, environment, patient history, and device data to deliver specific, actionable solutions with clinical reasoning.
 We don't tell you what data points changed—we tell you exactly what to do and why.
 And unlike point solutions focused on specific conditions, we address 20+ chronic conditions through a single platform, including asthma, COPD, congestive heart failure, and diabetes."

 **For practices concerned about Chronic Care Management economics:**

-"ArdiA generates revenue, not just cost.
+"Ardia generates revenue, not just cost.
 Our platform automates RTM and CCM workflows in a way that creates $200,000 or more in new annual revenue while reducing administrative overhead.
 We've turned chronic care management from a cost center into a sustainable revenue stream for independent practices—something no other clinical AI platform offers."

 **For practices frustrated with alert fatigue:**